 Don't just put this report on your shelf.
-We are presenting this advance copy because it is a must-read by all who are serious about understanding where China has come from, where it might be going, and the long-term strategic competition the United States and China are engaged in.
+This paper is a must-read by all who are serious about understanding where China has come from, where it might be going, and the long-term strategic competition the United States and China are engaged in.
 This is only the beginning of what we hope will be several volumes of work.